mawebcoder/laravel-elasticsearch/README.md

 ```
 $result=EUserModel::newQuery()->saveMany(items:$users,withTransaction:true);
 ```
-this action will remove the imported items from Elasticsearch database.
+this action will remove the imported items from database.